github/docs/content/site-policy/privacy-policies/github-privacy-statement.md

 ## The short version

 We use your personal information as this Privacy Statement describes.
-No matter where you are, where you live, or what your citizenship is, we provide the same high standard of privacy protection to all our users around the world, regardless of their country of origin or location.
+No matter where you are, where you live, or what your citizenship is, you have the same high standard of privacy protection when using GitHub's products as all our users around the world, regardless of their country of origin or location.

 To see our Privacy Notice to residents of California, please go to [GitHub's Notice about the California Consumer Privacy Act](#githubs-notice-to-california-residents) or scroll down.